seanaujong/software-engineering-prep/README.md

 ## 🤔 Coding Interviews

 Next, get used to LeetCode and coding interviews with the [NeetCode 150](https://neetcode.io/practice) list.
-Did you get stuck?
-It's time to learn more about algorithms.
+When you get stuck, move on to the algorithms section.

 - [Coding Interviews with Python and NeetCode](https://medium.com/@seanaujong/getting-started-with-technical-interviews-for-software-engineering-as-a-college-freshman-64dbecc0b15c)